asterics/asterics-docs.js/packages/@asterics-docs/vuepress-theme-docs/README.md

 ![GitHub Editing - Preview](./github-edit-preview.png "GitHub Editing - Preview")

-Note, however, that GitHub supports only a subset of the [markdown features]](/guide/markdown)  supported by this website.
+Note, however, that GitHub supports only a subset of the [markdown features](/guide/markdown)  supported by this website.
 The preview does not show how a _definitive_ preview of the page of this website, after incorporating new updates.

-After you finish editing a file, you can commit your changes to repository.
+After you finish editing a file, you can commit your changes to the repository.

 ![Github Editing - Commit](./github-edit-commit-explanation.png "GitHub Editing - Commit")